 Smart Mode: When your device is placed in the smart mode, the system is looking for deviation in your horse’s normal physiologic parameters (i.e., biometrics, behaviors) that correlate with pain and distress.
 However, smart mode is only available after the system learns and establishes these baseline parameters, which requires a “learning” period of up to 30 days depending upon their unique profile and total time spent wearing their NIGHTWATCH® device.
 NOTE: Learning period requires your horse to be healthy and in their normal and natural environment (e.g., at home in their stall) vs in an elevated distress state (e.g., away, in transit, or sick).

-When your device is placed in manual mode, you have the ability set your own upper- and lower-limit thresholds for any of the 4 parameters (i.e., HR, RR, rolls, recumbency) to trigger an alert.
+Manual Mode: When your device is placed in manual mode, you have the ability set your own thresholds for any of the 4 parameters (i.e., HR, RR, rolls, recumbency) to trigger an alert.
 By placing your device in the manual mode, you can utilize your device immediately out-of-the-box and bypass the “learning” period that is required in the smart mode.

-NIGHTWATCH® is equipped with a Global Positioning System (GPS) allowing you to pinpoint and track the location of your horse in the US and Canada.
+NIGHTWATCH® is equipped with a Global Positioning System (GPS) allowing you to pinpoint the location of your horse in the US and Canada.
 This is especially helpful for competition horses who travel often and for young horses who like to play and remove tack while turned out.
-In this latter event if the halter is removed, GPS will allow you to locate and recover the device easily.
+In this latter event if the halter is removed, GPS will allow you to locate and recover the device provided it is powered on, there is sufficient battery, and there is a relatively clear line of site to the satellite.

 There may be some areas in the US and Canada with limited cellular (3G) coverage.
 However, unlike voice transmission, NIGHTWATCH® requires only minimal cellular signal for transmission of data when not connected to a WiFi network.
 For areas with insufficient 3G/GSM cellular data coverage (eg, AT&T, T-Mobile, and regional providers), we recommend you have NIGHTWATCH® connected to a WiFi network at all times as well as consider a wireless repeater/amplifier.
 NOTE: You will need to periodically connect your NIGHTWATCH® device to a local WiFi network while charging for firmware updates; the same process you likely do for your smart phone.

 NIGHTWATCH® breakaway halters are offered in 3 sizes with fixed or optional adjustable chins.
-Each smart device is made from only premium appointment-quality 1” Havana brown English Bridle leather with 18/8 stainless steel hardware, including a double-buckle crown and snap throat latch.
+Each smart device is made from only premium appointment quality 1” Havana-brown leather with 18/8 stainless steel hardware, including a double-buckle crown and snap throat latch.

 Most horses (15.1-16.1 hands; 1,000-1,200 lbs) will best fit in a Standard sized halter, whereas smaller horses (14.1-15.1 hands; 800-1,000 lbs) such as Arabians, Morgans, and yearlings may be better suited for a Cob.
 Oversize halters are available for larger breeds (over 16.1 hands; >1,200 lbs), while heavy horses and draft breeds can be accommodated through a custom order.

-Adjustable Chin: To accommodate a diverse range of breeds, we offer an adjustable chin upgrade for each NIGHTWATCH® halter.
+Adjustable Chin (optional): To accommodate a diverse range of breeds, we offer an adjustable chin upgrade for each NIGHTWATCH® halter.
 The adjustable chin allows you to increase or decrease the circumference up to 1.5” in either direction versus our fixed-chin halter.

 Our handcrafted halters and collars are designed and manufactured in Toronto, Canada and Rochester, New York, while all other operations are in Austin, Texas.